 In 1946 he joined the United States Army and became a member of the 179th Army Ground Forces Band, playing both piano and trumpet.
 After leaving the service, Allison earned his BA degree in English and philosophy at Louisiana State University in 1952, at the same time playing gigs in the area.
 Allison discovered Bartok and other contemporary classical composers and began to concentrate more on his piano playing.

 Often working in a trio format, Allison became a proficient songwriter, fusing blues and jazz music with witty and profound lyrics.
 His approach to a lyric has influenced such noted songwriters as Tom Waits, Pete Townsend, Ray Davies, and Elvis Costello.
-Likewise, Allison's vocal delivery is always smooth with hints of the Cole influence, while his piano swings strongly yet still is rooted in the Delta blues.
+Likewise, Allison's vocal delivery was always smooth with hints of the Cole influence, while his piano swung strongly yet still was rooted in the Delta blues.

 In 1994, Rhino Records released a box set retrospective of Allison's work, Allison Wonderland, covering the high points of his career from 1957 to 1989.
 His biography, One Man's Blues: The Life and Music of Mose Allison, was written by Patti Jones and published in 1995.
 In 2006, the BBC produced a one-hour documentary, Mose Allison: Ever Since I Stole the Blues.
-Allison continues to write and perform worldwide, and in 2010 released his first new studio recording in 12 years, The Way of the World, produced by musician and songwriter Joe Henry.
+Allison released his first new studio recording in 12 years in 2010, The Way of the World, produced by musician and songwriter Joe Henry.

 Back Country Suite, Prestige/OJC, 1957

 I Don't Worry About a Thing, Atlantic/Rhino, 1962

 Your Mind Is on Vacation, Koch Records, 1976

 Gimcracks and Gewgaws, Blue Note, 1997